“Russell Scott is an inspiration”

 He has conducted concerts both on the small stage and on the large outdoor bowl arenas, including 2013’s MAD About Waddesdon festival.
 He is a highly sought-after musical director with enormous drive, enthusiasm and charisma.

-Russell leads an enormously busy life as a versatile performer, vocal coach, musical director and producer with a Musical Theatre background, having achieved great success in the cross-over of genres.
+Russell leads an enormously busy life as a versatile performer, vocal coach, musical director and producer, having achieved great success in a cross-over of genres.

 Music is his soul and his passion, and he is committed to finding and developing new musical talent, giving opportunity to those with the ability and dedication to succeed at the highest level.

-Russell Scott is a member of the Musicians’ Union, British Equity and the Association of British Choral Directors.
+Russell Scott is a member of the Association of British Choral Directors.

-Russell’s website platform, A Life In Music with Russell Scott, is dedicated to performers who want to be the very best they can be, and includes a regular Podcast, YouTube Channel and Blog. www.alifeinmusic.com
+Russell’s website platform, A Life In Music® with Russell Scott, is dedicated to performers who want to be the very best they can be, and includes a Podcast, YouTube Channel and Blog. www.alifeinmusic.com